Wound Debridement

 What are the complications of wound debridement?

-The possibility of complications during and after debridement exists, as with any medical surgery.
+As with any medical surgery, there is a risk of complications during or after debridement exists.
 By trusting your care to a highly-trained and specialized wound care surgeon, you can limit your risk of serious complications.

 Complications of wound debridement may include: